ur-technology/go-ur/Godeps/_workspace/src/github.com/robertkrimen/otto/README.markdown

 These timing functions are not actually part of the ECMA-262 specification.
 Typically, they belong to the `windows` object (in the browser).
-It would not be difficult to provide something like these via Go, but you probably want to wrap otto in an event loop in that case.
+It would not be difficult to provide somuring like these via Go, but you probably want to wrap otto in an event loop in that case.

 For an example of how this could be done in Go with otto, see natto: